swansonk14/SyntheMol/README.md

     --increment 2000
 ```

-TODO: show how often MCTS finds molecules with full molecule score higher than fragment score and see if this is more often than random chance
-But maybe not since the numbers don't support this

 ### Generated Sets

-TODO: assess_generated_molecules.py analyses for 20k and 50 for each model
+Assess generated molecules (both original 20k and final 50) for each model.
+This has already been done using assess_generated_molecules.py above.

-TODO: images of generated molecules with indications of synthesis success and experimental scores
+TODO: Images of generated molecules with indications of model, synthesis success, and experimental scores.

 t-SNE for each step of filtering using [chem_utils](https://github.com/swansonk14/chem_utils).
-TODO: Note: Replace RF_rdkit with chemrop and chemprop_rdkit and replace highlight_data_names, display_data_names, and save_path and color from red to brown for each step of filtering.
+Note: Replace RF_rdkit with chemprop and chemprop_rdkit and replace highlight_data_names, display_data_names, and save_path and color from red to brown for each step of filtering.
 ```bash
 python dimensionality_reduction.py \
     --data_paths ../../combinatorial_antibiotics/data/chembl/chembl_antibacterial_antibiotic.csv \